Cubs vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago Cubs and Seiya Suzuki hit the field in the second game of a three-game series against Ozzie Albies and the Atlanta Braves, on Wednesday at Truist Park.
+Matt Olson and the Atlanta Braves will play Cody Bellinger and the Chicago Cubs on Thursday at Truist Park, at 7:20 PM ET.

-The Cubs have been listed as +135 moneyline underdogs for this matchup against the Braves (-160).
-The over/under is 10.5 runs for the matchup.
+The Braves are -145 moneyline favorites in this matchup against the Cubs (+120).
+The over/under for the contest is set at 9.5 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.